shabbyrobe/xmlwriter/tester/README.md

 ===================

-This tester is made up of a few key pieces - `gotester`, `testbuilder` and `ctester`, and an XML-based testing DSL.
+This tester is made up of a few key pieces - `gotester`, `testbuilder` and `ctester`, and an XML-based testing DSL

+Note: this will eventually be moved into a separate repository when it stabilises so that users of tools like `dep` or `govendor` aren't forced to vendor the `charmap` extension.

 Test spec